mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/incident-response.md

 The workflow plug-in can be customized to streamline your standard operating procedure, for example:

 * Identified on-call team members through integration with tools such as [PagerDuty](https://www.pagerduty.com/), [OpsGenie](https://www.atlassian.com/software/opsgenie), or [Solar Lottery](https://github.com/mattermost/mattermost-plugin-solar-lottery) and add them to the incident channel.
-* Spin up a Docker instance to initiate investigation infrastructure
+* Spin up a Docker instance to initiate investigation infrastructure.
-* Start real-time audio/video meeting using Zoom
+* Start real-time audio/video meeting using Zoom.
 * Configure integrations to funnel relevant posts to the incident channel so response actions are centrally logged.
-* Perform diagnostic commands on other systems and post results in the channel
+* Perform diagnostic commands on other systems and post results in the channel.

 ### 3. Recovery

 This stage typically consists of several swim lanes with different team members potentially working in parallel.
 For example:

-* Coordinate efforts and collaboration to keep the team on track
+* Coordinate efforts and collaboration to keep the team on track.
-* Investigate cause of issue by querying other systems
+* Investigate cause of issue by querying other systems.
 * Communicate status and update with stakeholders such as Leadership, Legal, or Public Relations.

 Here are some of the ways that Mattermost is used to help teams respond more effectively:

-* Centralize investigation results and actions performed into one channel so they're visible to the whole team
+* Centralize investigation results and actions performed into one channel so they're visible to the whole team.
-* Track statistics such as mean-time-to-acknowledgment \(MTTA\) and mean-time-to-resolution \(MTTR\) in a glanceable report
+* Track statistics such as mean-time-to-acknowledgment \(MTTA\) and mean-time-to-resolution \(MTTR\) in a glanceable report.
-* Save time jumping between other tools by leveraging slash command to perform actions on other systems and log who did what and when
+* Save time jumping between other tools by leveraging slash command to perform actions on other systems and log who did what and when.
-* Pin key messages so that they can be easily reviewed as a mini-timeline of the incident at any time
+* Pin key messages so that they can be easily reviewed as a mini-timeline of the incident at any time.

 ### 4. Summary